JvanKatwijk/swradio-8/README.md

 * weatherfax decoder, with selection of a variety of settings.

-As can be seen from the pictures, the main widget has two displays, one with a width of 96k (can be changed in the settings) showing the spectrum of the incoming data, the other one width a width of 12k - with various options for filtering - showing the spectrum of the data sent to the decoder.
+As can be seen from the pictures, the main widget has two displays, one with a width of 96k ( this width can be changed in the settings) showing the spectrum of the incoming data, the bottom one width a width of 12k - showing the spectrum of the data sent to the decoder, i.e. after being filtered and shifted.

 One may select among a number of different filterings
 * wide, used for e.g. DRM decoding, uses the full 12 k bandwidth;